-- 1. Remove the grass bag (if installed) (see page 21). - 2.
+- 1. Remove the grass bag (if installed). - 2.
 Loosen or remove the two handlebar locking knobs. - 3.
-Pull the handlebar struts to release them from the locating grooves, then swing the handlebar forward with the flywheel brake lever held by your hand.
-Don't allow the cables and air cleaner hose (PWDH type) to be bent or pinched. - 4.
+Pull the handlebar struts to release them from the locating grooves, then swing the handlebar forward with the flywheel brake lever and drive clutch lever held by your hand.
+Don't allow the cables and air cleaner hose (applicable type) to be bent or pinched. - 4.
 Loosely install the two handlebar locking knobs.